Email

 Smart Search

-As per the official instructions on the Joomla website , the original Joomla seach (com_search) is no longer included in Joomla 5 and com_search should be removed before upgrading to Joomla 5.
+As per the official instructions on the Joomla website , the original Joomla search (com_search) is no longer included in Joomla 5 and com_search should be removed before upgrading to Joomla 5.
 Joomla 5 includes Smart Search (com_finder) which should be used instead.

 Google reCAPTCHA